thalesvb/thalesvb.github.io/_posts/2019-08-05-abap-code-less-reuse-more-rebels-lets-package-our-tools.md

 > _Baby don’t overlook me, you must use me, much more._

 Package is a container to group objects (really) related in some way, and can be nested to make a hierarchy of related things.
-You don’t just throw your clothes randomly into a wardrobe, you keep them organized because life teached you that is easier to find something in that way.
+You don’t just throw your clothes randomly into a wardrobe, you keep them organized because life taught you that is easier to find something in that way.
 Code have the same principle, you have to organize those boxes and name them properly.
 As your codebase grows, more packages are needed to keep them organized (in hierarchies).

 The concept is as simple as that, a way to organize your source code (and all other development objects, ABAP ties them into a package).
 But why we have this mess into code organization?

-* Its concept is simply unknown by a considerable part of ABAP Developers, because it isn’t teached in basics.
+* Its concept is simply unknown by a considerable part of ABAP Developers, because is not taught in basics.
 If you never programmed in another language that uses packages, you just assume that those plain few packages that you see on system, created in late 90’s and early 2000’s, are the correct way to use packages, because 20 years passed and no one changed or questioned it.
 * There are various types of packages in ABAP, terminologies along the time like client/server, which overcomplicated a simple thing for beginners when they search information in Help pages.
 * Help pages itself wasn’t nicely as today, giving only a brief explanation of package purpose and pointing you to inaccessible links for outsiders, like [this one from a doc made ten years ago][package_help_miswritten].